ichbinrovins/Portfolio/exampleSite/content/english/Research/_index.md

       - "Characterization using tools such as SEM, Raman Spectroscopy, and Gas Sensing setups"
     image: ""
     content: |
-      This project focuses on synthesizing 2D TMDCs for quantum material applications.
+      This project focuses on synthesizing 2D TMDCs quantum materials.
 Advanced fabrication techniques are utilized to explore their properties for sensing and optoelectronic applications.
     button:
       enable: false
       label: ""